Power MOSFET: P-substrate power MOSFET

-A P-substrate MOSFET (often called PMOS) is a MOSFET with opposite doping types (N instead of P and P instead of N in the cross-section in figure 1).
+A P-substrate MOSFET (also called a P-channel MOSFET or PMOS) is a MOSFET with opposite doping types (N instead of P and P instead of N in the cross-section in figure 1).
 This MOSFET is made using a P-type substrate, with a P− epitaxy.
-As the channel sits in a N-region, this transistor is turned on by a negative gate to source voltage.
-This makes it desirable in a buck converter, where one of the terminals of the switch is connected to the high side of the input voltage: with a N-MOSFET, this configuration requires to apply to the gate a voltage equal to $V_{in} +V_{GS}$, whereas no voltage over $V_{in}$ is required with a P-MOSFET.
+As the channel sits in a N-region, this transistor is turned on by a negative gate-to-source voltage.
+This makes it desirable in a buck converter, where one of the terminals of the switch is connected to the high side of the input voltage: with an N-channel (or NMOS) MOSFET, this configuration requires a gate voltage equal to $V_{in} +V_{GS}$, whereas no voltage over $V_{in}$ is required with a P-channel MOSFET.

-The main disadvantage of this type of MOSFET is the poor on-state performance, as it uses holes as charge carriers, which have a much lower mobility than electrons.
-As resistivity is directly related to mobility, a given PMOS device will have a $R_{DSon}$ three times higher than a N-MOSFET with the same dimensions.
+The main disadvantage of this type of MOSFET is the inferior on-state performance, as it uses holes as charge carriers, which have a much lower mobility than electrons.
+As resistivity is directly related to mobility, a given P-channel device will have a $R_{DSon}$ three times higher than an N-channel MOSFET with the same dimensions.